pablodecm/paper-inferno/paper/paper.md

 to the approximate expected variance of parameter $\nu$, as a function of the training step.
 A total 10 random initialisations are used to study the convergence and variability of the resulting model.
-All inference-aware were trained with SGD using mini-batches of 1024 observations, each half subsampled from each mixture component, and a learning rate
+All inference-aware models were trained during 300 epochs with SGD using mini-batches of 1024 observations and a learning rate $\gamma=0.0001$.
+All the model initialisations considered seem to converge successfully to a expected variance around 0.20.

-$\gamma=0.0001$.
-The models based on cross-entropy were trained during 100 epochs using a mini-batch size of 256 and a fixed learning rate of $\gamma=0.01$.
-In [@Fig:profile_likelihood], the Asimov profile likelihood is obtained for each model to estimate the expected uncertainty if trained model are used for subsequent inference on the value of $\nu$.
-The width of the profile likelihood of the inference-aware can be compared with that obtained by uniformly binning the output of classification-based models in 10 bins.
+To compare with alternative approaches and verify the validity of the results, the Asimov profile likelihoods obtained for each model are shown in [@Fig:profile_likelihood].
+The expected uncertainty if the trained models are used for subsequent inference on the value of $\nu$ can be estimated from the profile width when $\Delta \mathcal{L} = 0.5$.
+Hence, the widths for the profile likelihood using inference-aware training
+$0.437\pm0.008$ can be
+compared with those obtained by uniformly binning the output of classification-based models in 10 bins $0.444\pm0.003$.
+The models based on cross-entropy loss were trained during 100 epochs using a mini-batch size of 256 and a fixed learning rate of $\gamma=0.01$.

+This simple example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is viable.
+The summary statistics learnt accounting for the effect of nuisance parameters seem to compare favourably to those obtained by using a classification proxy to approximate the likelihood ratio.
+However, more experiments are needed to benchmark the usefulness of this technique for real-world inference problems as those found in High Energy Physics analyses at the LHC.

 # Conclusions